 A Mechanic’s Tips about Brake Rotor replacement

-- Always replace the brake pads at the same time as brake rotor replacement.
+- Always replace the brake pads at the same time as the brake rotor.

-- Ensure that the brake caliper gliding pins, brake caliper piston, and brake pads are moving freely when you are putting everything together.
+- Make sure the caliper slide pin, caliper piston, and brake pads move freely when you put everything back together.

-- If you are replacing the rear brake rotors, the parking brake shoes sometimes use the brake disc’s inner side as a friction area.
-If this is the case with your car model, you want to consider replacing the parking brake shoes simultaneously.
+- If you replace the rear brake rotors, the parking brake shoes sometimes use the inside of the brake disc as a friction area.
+If this is the case with your car model, you will want to consider replacing the parking brake shoes at the same time.

 - Some brake rotor replacement requires new gliding pins and parking brake parts, so make sure you count on all these parts when calculating the brake rotor replacement cost.